sabarishnarain/android-docker-espresso/README.md

 # android-docker-espresso
 This project in github is only a placeholder for the docker images at sabarishnarain/android-docker-espresso repository.
-The scripts are available in private Azure devops repository.
+The original Dockerfile and the scripts are available in private Azure devops repository.

 ## Docker Hub